-Summary: The small surviving old-town of Koblenz offers a glimpse into a rich past at the center of aa
+Summary: The small surviving old town of Koblenz offers an incomplete glimpse into the wealth and power of Trier and the nascent Prussian Empire.

-At the confluence of the Mosel and Rhine, Koblenz is perhaps the most strategically located city in Germany.
-It’s strategic importance was understood even by the Romans who established the fortified town of Confluentes to control the traffic on both rivers.
-Today, it’s the fortress of Ehrenbreitstein that dominates the confluence of the Rivers, with the small old town of Koblenz offering a charming afternoon adventure.
+At the Mosel and Rhine confluence, Koblenz is perhaps the most strategically located city in Germany.
+The fortress above the river controls the trade flowing from the center of both Germany and France to the North Sea.
+Its strategic importance was understood even by the Romans, who established the fortified town of Confluentes to control the traffic on both rivers.
+Today, the fortress of Ehrenbreitstein dominates the confluence of the Rivers, with the small old town of Koblenz offering a charming afternoon adventure.

-It’s strategic importance meant that the city was almost entirely destroyed in WWII, however the fortress survived without significant damage, as did parts of the old town.
+Its strategic importance meant that the city was almost entirely destroyed in WWII.
+Despite its small size, Koblenz was proportionally among Europe’s most devastated urban centers.
+However, the fortress survived without significant damage, and parts of the old town were reconstructed.

 How to See Koblenz

-The first thing to consider when visiting is that the main train station is in fact nowhere near the old town or fortress.
-If you are not driving then I would recommend taking a train to Stadtmitte station or using the city bus system.
+The first thing to consider when visiting is that the central train station is very far from the old town and fortress.
+If you are not driving, I recommend taking a train to Stadtmitte station or using the city bus system.
 There will be nothing worth mentioning in the otherwise 20-30 minute walk across the city.

-From there there are number of things to see and do, below I have broken them down into their historical context.
+From there, there are a number of things to see and do, below I have broken them down into their historical context.

-From this period the most important monument is the church of St. Castor.
+From this period, the most important monument is the church of St. Castor.
 Built outside the old Roman walls as early as the 8th century, it was used as a neutral meeting place for regional nobility until the 11th century.
-The current building dates from the 1170 and reflects the typical styles of the Middle-Rhine Romanesque during the Staufen period.
+The building dates from around 1170 and reflects the typical styles of the Middle-Rhine Romanesque during the Staufen period.
 Indeed, it was in this church that the first Hohenstaufen was elected Emperor.
 The only remnants of the Carolingian church can be seen in the façade as the white marble capitals.
-(The spectacular vaulting is from the 15th century) Noteworthy about St. Castor are the trends that the church set for the region, notably the triforium-esque upper galleries that can be seen on churches up and down the Mosel and Lahn rivers.
+(The spectacular vaulting is from the 15th century.)
+Noteworthy about St. Castor are the trends that the church set for the region, notably the triforia upper galleries that can be seen on churches up and down the Mosel and Lahn rivers.

 Of the other churches, St. Florin reflects the older traditions of the Salian Romanesque of the 12th century.
-This reflects what St. Castor likely would have looked prior to it’s reconstruction in the 13th century, though with a flat wooden roof.
-The Church of Our Lady, in contrast shows the last gasp of the Romanesque on the Rhine.
-Though still built according to Romanesque paradigms, the open galleries, pointed arches and realistic foliage ornamentation point to the end of an age.
+This reflects what St. Castor likely would have looked like before its reconstruction in the 13th century, though with a flat wooden roof.
+The Church of Our Lady, in contrast, shows the last gasp of the Romanesque on the Rhine.
+Though still built according to Romanesque paradigms, the open galleries, pointed arches, and realistic foliage ornamentation point to the end of an age.

-The remaining pieces of medieval Koblenz point to the increasing importance of the city as a political center.
 The old castle of the Electors sits unobtrusively on the Mosel and is easily overlooked.
-Though it survived WWII, the building did not survive post war development and was gutted of its Baroque interior during the 1960s.
+Though it survived WWII, the building did not survive post-war development and was gutted of its Baroque interior during the 1960s.
 Just down the street is the Bürresheimer Hof palace on St. Florin’s plaza.
-This building did not survive WWII, but was reconstructed along with some nearby buildings to preserve one of Koblenz’s oldest cityscapes.
-Both are buildings from the Renaissance, later expanded, and reflect the changing role of Koblenz, from fortified toll-booth, to a center of power.
+This building did not survive WWII but was reconstructed along with some nearby buildings to preserve one of Koblenz’s oldest cityscapes.
+Both are buildings from the Renaissance, later expanded, and reflect the changing role of Koblenz from a fortified toll booth to a center of power.

 Capital of Trier

-In 1629, the Thirty Years War forced Elector Philipp Christoph von Sötern to recognize the practically indefensible location that Trier found itself in.
-He retreated to Koblenz and began work on a proper residence worthy of his status.
-Though the capital would officially reside in Trier until the end of the Empire in 1804, Koblenz would serve as the primary seat of administrative authority for the Electorate.
+In 1629, the Thirty Years War forced Elector Philipp Christoph von Sötern, Prince-Archbishop of Trier, to recognize the practically indefensible location in which the city of Trier found itself.
+He retreated to the fortress of Koblenz and began work on a proper residence worthy of his status.
+Though the capital would officially reside in Trier until the end of the Holy Roman Empire in 1804, Koblenz would serve as the primary seat of the administrative authority for the Bishopric.

-As a result, most of Koblenz’s current cityscape reflects the period of absolutist rule that would become the Baroque.
-The best example of this is seen in the buildings of the Jesuit-plaza.
-The church was destroyed in the war but retains it’s late Renaissance façade.
+As a result, most of Koblenz’s current cityscape reflects the period of absolutist rule that would establish the Baroque Style as the language of power.
+The best example of this is seen in the buildings of the Jesuit plaza.
+The church was destroyed in the War but retained its late Renaissance façade.
 The other buildings are all Baroque or historicist.
-Of particular note is the current town hall which retains the original Baroque entrance hall and staircase of the monastery.
+Of particular note is the current town hall, which has the original Baroque entrance hall and staircase of the monastery.
 This should be accessible during weekday working hours.

-As a Catholic theocracy, the symbols of the Counter Reformation were quite important.
+As a Catholic theocracy, the symbols of the Counter-Reformation were quite important.
 To this end, the Jesuits introduced and supported the arts in general, and Koblenz became a minor center of artistic production.
-The only major Baroque church of Koblenz was destroyed in WWII and not rebuilt, and most of the Baroque cityscape has vanished as well.
+The only major Baroque church of Koblenz was destroyed in WWII and not rebuilt, and most of the Baroque cityscape has also vanished.

-On the other side of the river you can find the few remaining buildings of the Phillipsburg Palace, which once stretched along the river where the autobahn and railway now run.
+On the other side of the river, you can find the few remaining buildings of the Phillipsburg Palace, which once stretched along the river where the highway and railway now run.
 They were destroyed by accident when Napoleon blew up the castle, triggering a landslide that pushed the buildings into the river.

 The surviving Electoral Palace is a rare example of pre-revolutionary neoclassicism in Germany.
-Built by Elector Clemens Wenceslaus of the Wettin dynasty in 1777, it’s the last Palace built in Trier.
+It was the last major construction of the absolutist rule, built by Elector Clemens Wenceslaus of the Wettin dynasty in 1777.
 Whereas the late Baroque of the Philipsburg Palace combined symbols of Catholicism with absolutist philosophy, the French classicism of Wenceslaus was focused on the connection to the landscape.
 The palace vestibule is open and allows for direct access from the gardens to the riverfront, with the palace acting as part of the landscape and enhancing it simultaneously.

-As a final note, the town of Ehrenbreitstein below the fortress has the largest intact old town in Koblenz and is worth a quick visit.
-The museum in the old house of Beethoven’s mother has some nice exhibits on life in that period.
+Finally, the town of Ehrenbreitstein below the fortress has the largest intact old-town in Koblenz and is worth a quick visit.
+The museum in the house of Beethoven’s mother has some nice exhibits on life during that period.

 With the end of the Holy Roman Empire, Koblenz came into the possession of Prussia.
-That the strategic location had been unable to resist Napoleon’s advance was taken to heart and the city became the center of a massive fortification system.
-Of the massive fortifications only five survive and only two are open to the public.
+That the strategic location had been unable to resist Napoleon’s advance was taken to heart, and the city became the center of a massive fortification system.
+Koblenz became the center of Prussia’s defensive strategy for its Rhenish possessions.
+With the unification of Germany, the fortress was slowly left to decay as its importance faded and was dismantled after WW1.
+Of the once massive fortification system, only four minor redoubts survive, in addition to Ehrenbreitstein.
+Only Fort Großfürst Konstantin and Ehrenbreitstein are consistently open to the public.

-The most well known is the Fortress Ehrenbreitstein, but this was only a small part of defensive network.
-The largest part was a massive star fort, Feste Kaiser Alexander on the hill to the west of Koblenz.
-This was dismantled after WWI but the outline can still be seen on Google maps.
-A small portion, Fort Großfürst Konstantin Alexander has been entirely preserved and sits above the main station.
+The most well-known is the Fortress Ehrenbreitstein, but this was only a tiny part of the defensive network.
+The most significant feature was a massive star fort, Feste Kaiser Alexander, on the hill west of Koblenz.
+The French dismantled this fortress after WWI, but the outline is still visible on Google maps.
+A tiny redoubt belonging to the start fort, Fort Großfürst Konstantin Alexander, has been entirely preserved and sits above the central station.

 The fortress was built following the defeat of Napoleon, which saw the ruined castle come under Prussian control.
-The late classical fortifications were the most extensive undertaken by Prussia.
-Along with the city fortifications in Ingolstadt and Ulm, together they represent the advances and limitations of military technology in the early 19th century.
-Unlike Ingolstadt and Ulm, the fortress complex is well preserved and accessible to the public.
+The late classical fortifications were the most extensive undertaken by Prussia anywhere in Germany.
+Together with the urban fortifications in Ingolstadt and Ulm, they represent the advances and limitations of military technology in the early-mid 19th century.
+Unlike Ingolstadt and Ulm, the fortress complex is well-preserved and accessible.

 Koblenz Opening Hours

-To make life easier I have attached a list of the main opening hours for Koblenz.
-Unlike other destinations, Koblenz is a pretty easy city to visit, and in general you do not need to be concerned with when things are open or closed.
+To make life easier, I have attached a list of the main opening hours for Koblenz.
+Compared to other destinations, Koblenz is a pretty easy city to visit, and in general, you do not need to be concerned with when things are open or closed.

 |Fort Großfürst Konstantin||Saturdays 10:00 – 13:00 (Summer)|